Associate Professor of Urban Policy & Chair, MS Public and Urban Policy Program

-Rachel Meltzer is an Associate Professor of Urban Policy and Chair of the Public and Urban Policy M.S. degree at the Milano School of Policy, Management and Environment.
-Her research is broadly concerned with urban economies and how market and policy forces can shape disparate outcomes for neighborhoods.
+Rachel Meltzer is an Associate Professor of Urban Policy and Chair of the MS Public and Urban Policy program at the Milano School of Policy, Management, and Environment.
+Her research is broadly concerned with urban economies and how market and policy forces can shape disparate outcomes across neighborhoods.
 She focuses on issues related to housing, land use, economic development and local public finance.
 Current projects look at how market-based, natural disaster and policy “shocks” impact retail and commercial activity in urban neighborhoods.
-These “shocks” range from gentrification to the introduction of broadband and suburban malls to Superstorm Sandy.
+These “shocks” range from gentrification to the introduction of broadband to Superstorm Sandy.
 Dr. Meltzer is also interested in the private provision of public goods, and she has explored a number of questions related to Business Improvement Districts (BIDs) and Homeowners Associations (HOAs).
 In addition, she has conducted research on Inclusionary Zoning, an alternative to traditional methods of providing affordable housing, including its impact on local housing markets and the political economy behind the adoption of such policies.
 Her work has been supported by grants from the National Science Foundation, Social Science Research Council, the Lincoln Institute of Land Policy, the U.S. Department of Housing and Urban Development and the Robert Wood Johnson Foundation.

 Economic development, Housing and Land Use, Local Public Finance, Neighborhood Change

-Pol Econ & Public Policy II
+Pol Econ & Public Policy II (Spring 2019)

-Urban Economic Development
+Urban Economic Development (Spring 2019)